gesievi/Radii_doc_gesievi/_sources/tutorial/Quick_Guide/2_LV_Simple_Review.rst.txt

 **********************************

 This tutorial explains what you need for a simple review/discussion with Radii.
-It details the usage of views and sections with the PublishViews and PublishSection components.
+It will teach you how to  the usage of views and sections with the PublishViews and PublishSection components.

 - how to save views in rhino
 - import them in grashopper